-The best thing you can find an amplifier it supports AMD cards as well as Nvidia.
-You will be getting a room for a full-length along with the dual-wide GPU and providing a 375-watt power and installed GPU (Within the 460-watt supply of an amplifier).
+The best thing you can find in an amplifier is that it supports AMD cards and Nvidia.
+So you will be getting a room for a full-length along with the dual-wide GPU and providing a 375-watt power and installed GPU (Within the 460-watt supply of an amplifier).

-It includes the consumption of cooling fan and its glowing accents), such graphics amplifier can support any card after 600 series of Nvidia GeForce GTX card, along with AMD’s Radeon HD 5000 series and newer ones.
+It includes the consumption of a cooling fan and its glowing accents), such a graphics amplifier can support any card after 600 series of Nvidia GeForce GTX cards, along with AMD’s Radeon HD 5000 series and newer ones.
 But you are not that lucky if you have an older card.
 In this case, you will only be limited to the PCI-Express x16 slot.
-Again, you can find room for a dual width full-length card in it.
+Again, you can find room for a dual-width full-length card in it.

 The Graphics Amplifier connects to the laptop with a proprietary cable, a combination of PCI and USB.

 Apart from this, its cable, which is a braided sheather dual cable, contains a latch and release mechanism, along with a push-button.
-You can prevent unplugging it while not using it with the help of such a cable.
+So you can prevent unplugging it while not using it with the help of such a cable.